top of page

 • Household chemicals like sodium hypochlorite (bleach) behave differently depending on their acid-base properties.

 Understanding these differences helps in laboratory work, environmental science, medicine, and many other fields.
+It’s not just academic; it’s practical knowledge that can help you in everyday life!

 How to Identify Weak and Strong Acids